 See the complete list of these grants below and look for specific deadlines.

 Kewanna-Union Township Endowment Fund: was created in 2010 to support charitable programs and projects within the Kewanna-Union Township community.
 Local businesses, residents and supporters of Kewanna-Union Township continue to contribute funds to make these grants possible.
 There is $2,500 available to grant.
 Grants may be given to many different organizations, or only one or two depending on the applications received.
 Don’t hesitate to apply even if you only need a few hundred dollars for your project.
-Deadline is: April 2nd 2018.
+Deadline: May 3, 2021.
 Get the application.

 The Girls Giving Gang: a sister project of the Women’s Giving Circle, this group of local girls and teens are making a difference and plan to support local projects that effect them and their peers.
 They first got together in the Fall of 2017 and got their feet wet with awarding several grants.
 In 2018, they plan do even more.
 More info coming soon!